yvesbou/rareskills_week_01/README.md

 ### Observations

+- If multiple tokens have the same interface hash `"ERC777TokensRecipient"` a malicious user can set the interface
 - `ERC777` is not part of OZ codebase starting `v5.x`
 - if `account` is a contract, it must implement the {IERC777Recipient} interface.
   - if using `send` or `operatorSend` and `transferFrom` don't require it